eliasdorneles/eliasdorneles.github.io/site/blog/full-revamp-of-my-drum-game.md

 drum loop, make adjustments and check the result.

 It took like 3 or 4 prompts to have a nice usable level editor that I could use right away.
-This alone already made the game much better, and got me very excited.
+This alone already allowed me to make the game much better, with more interesting and musical drum patterns, and got me very excited.

 The level editor looks like this: